 - In Places of Assembly (“A” use group) a Fire Watch must be posted in each separate room that is capable of being occupied by 49 or more people.

 - Fire Watch shall not have any other responsibilities other than being a Fire Watch.

 - Fire Watch must be posted on each floor of multiple story structures.

 - Fire Watch must conduct a complete walk through of the entire building at least one (1) time every 30 minutes.

 - Fire Watch shall keep a written log of all patrols and shift activities.

-- When the system is repaired by a trained fire protection technician as approved by the fire code official, a copy of the work order detailing what repairs were made and that the system is now operational should immediately be sent to the Fire Prevention Office.
-The Fire Prevention Office fax number is 757-382-8313.
+- When the system is repaired by a trained fire protection technician as approved by the fire code official, a copy of the work order detailing what repairs were made and that the system is now operational should immediately be sent to the Community Risk Reduction Division.

 - When any fire protection system is taken out of service it must be clearly identified with a visible tag.
 The tag shall be posted at each fire department connection, system control valve, fire alarm control unit, fire alarm annunciator and fire command center, indicating which system, or parts thereof, have been removed from service.
 The tag(s) must remain visible until the full protection system is restored.

-If you have any questions about our fire watch requirements, please contact the Fire Prevention Office at 757-382-6566.
+If you have any questions about our fire watch requirements, please contact the Community Risk Reduction Division at 757-382-6566.